aws-samples/jenkins-on-aws/README.md

 ## Why
 Managing Jenkins is hard.
 From plugin management and configuration details, to ensuring that the nodes are up to date and running, it's a lot of work and susceptible to issues.

-Please note, this is an *example* and not production ready.
+Please note, this is an **example** and **not production ready**.
 You are still responsible for securing Jenkins (enabling TLS at the ALB, adding authentication, etc).
 This intent of this project is to provide an example of running Jenkins on ECS.

 ## Architecture